 - You have a high taxable income

-If a college student knows that graduate school is in their future, Birken says a 529 savings account can be a smart vehicle to work toward that dream.
+Specifically, if a college student knows that graduate school is in their future, Birken says a 529 savings account could be a smart vehicle to work toward that dream.

-“Although college students can certainly utilize 529 Plans for qualified education expenses (think tuition, fees, and room and board, not Ultimate Frisbee entry fees), it may not be the best decision to open one with your high school graduation money,” Richards says.
+“Although college students can certainly utilize 529 plans for qualified education expenses (think tuition, fees, room and board, and books), it may not be the best decision to open one with your high school graduation money,” Richards said.

-That’s because, as an investment account, funds in a 529 are held in stocks.
-And as with any investment, Richards says, “There is always the risk of your account value dropping.”
+That’s because as an investment account, funds in a 529 are held in stocks.
+And as with any investment, Richards said, “There is always the risk of your account value dropping.”

 Look for options to save for college besides a 529, such as a certificate of deposit or a high-yield savings account.